Turbo Charge Your OKRs With OKR-Dash.com

 This way anyone trying to understand what's happening can see all the important information in one go.

-A simple OKR template
+A simple OKR tracking template

 Create one table per objective, and group them by team or department (whatever level you are setting your OKRs at).